George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 The turmoil across the United States this week produced so many vivid, emotive images.

 Some, like the sight of protesters peacefully singing Lean On Me in the streets of Washington DC, were inspiring.
-Others, such as the footage of police pushing over an elderly man for no reason and then failing to help while he bled onto the pavement, were infuriating.
+Others, such as the footage of police pushing over an elderly man for no reason and then failing to help while he bled onto the footpath, were infuriating.

 The one that has really stuck with me, though, was just downright confusing.

-It has been days now since President Donald Trump posed for photos outside St John's Church in Washington D.C., and I still have no idea what he was trying to achieve.
+It has been days now since President Donald Trump posed for photos outside St John's Church in Washington DC, and I still have no idea what he was trying to achieve.

 Protesters were driven out of the area by force to clear a path for the President, their bodies bruised by police batons and eyes burning from irritants in the air.